danr/reactive-lens/README.md

 Make a lens from a getter and setter

-Note: lenses are subject to three lens laws
+Note: lenses are subject to the three lens laws